-- If a medical release Form SSA-827 (Authorization to Disclose Information to the Social Security Administration) was mailed to you by Social Security, complete (sign and date with witness signature) and return it as directed.
+- If Form SSA-827 (Authorization to Disclose Information to the Social Security Administration) was mailed to you by Social Security, complete the form (sign and date with witness signature) and return it as directed.

 - As stated above, if you are unable to file for benefits online, complete the “Medical and Job Worksheet – Adult” and take it to your interview.

 Take the Checklist items and information to your appointment or have them with you if your appointment is by telephone.
 You should keep your appointment even if you do not have all of the information.
 Social Security will help you obtain any missing information.